 Can You Replace Electrolytes Through Food?

-Sports drinks like Gatorade make it easy to quickly replace electrolytes lost during a workout but you can also replace electrolytes through food.
+Sports drinks make it easy to quickly replace electrolytes lost during a workout but you can also replace electrolytes through food.
 The sodium, potassium, and magnesium lost through sweat can be replaced with a variety of fruits and vegetables.

 The best foods to eat to replace electrolytes include: